 One thing I hear from many new e-learning developers—especially those who’ve wandered into the e-learning profession unintentionally—is the concern that they’re not creating “good” e-learning.
-Setting aside the problems with defining what constitutes “good,” I’ve found that their worries actually stem from the belief that their work might betray a lack of formal instructional design education.
+Setting aside the problems with defining what constitutes “good,” I’ve found that their worries actually stem from the belief that their work might betray a lack of formal instructional design education or training.

-If this sounds like you, you may wonder what skills you need to create highly effective and great-looking e-learning.
-And, once you know what you don’t know, how do you build those skills to improve the quality of your work … and hopefully define “good” for yourself?
+If this sounds like you, you might wonder what skills you need to create effective and great-looking e-learning.
+And, once you know what you don’t know, how do you build those skills to improve the quality of your work … and hopefully, define “good” for yourself?

 You Need Consultative Skills

 Once you’ve got some practical e-learning experience under your belt, it’s time to think about how to position yourself with the project team and business leaders.
-Are you a trusted partner and collaborator, or do these folks see you as more of an e-learning order-taker?
-Developers with consultative skills are usually seen as the former.
+Are you a trusted partner and collaborator, or do these folks see you as someone who just puts their slides online?
 Some of the skills that help earn the trust of others include:

 Build the Skills